nio-blocks/allen_bradley_tags/README.md

  * **example_block.py** : This is the block code.
 Additional Python classes and files are definitely welcome.
 If the file contains a Block class, make sure the filename ends with `_block.py`.
 If the file represents a Base Block that is not discoverable by itself, have the filename end with `_base.py`.
  * **requirements.txt** : List out any Python dependencies this block requires.
 This file will be installed by pip when the block is installed.
 The command for installing the dependencies is `pip install -r requirements.txt`.
+ * **spec.json** : Define the specification for a block, this is the metadata which is used for block discovery.
+ * **release.json** : The release data for one or more blocks.